 Wai Wai Restaurant & Ice Cream Shoppe

 Tucked away in a basement storefront, this hole-in-the-wall is actually one of Chinatown’s hidden gems.
 With its affordable prices, generous portions, and a variety of mouthwatering dishes (including BBQ pork, roast duck with noodles, and chicken with rice and veggies), Wai Wai is worth the trip to Chinatown.
 And don’t forget to save room for dessert—the restaurant also serves ice cream in flavors such as ginger and coconut.

 11 Hudson St.

 If you are a fish lover, then Happy Family Food Market is the place for you.
-They carry standard seafood (including crab, shrimp, and lobster) as well as a selection of more exotic sea creatures (like turtles and bamboo shellfish).
+They carry standard seafood (including crab, shrimp, and lobster) as well as a selection of more exotic sea creatures (like turtles and bamboo clams).
 Plus, the market receives new deliveries every day, so you know that you’re getting fresh seafood—and it’s all for sale at very reasonable prices.

 9 Tyler St.

 China Pearl’s yellow sign beckons lovers of dim sum to go upstairs, where they can pick and choose from pushcarts that offer items from steamed buns to dumplings and rice noodles.
 Point to the dish you want, and the waiter will put it on your table and then stamp your card.
 If you’re a dim sum novice, it’s best to bring along a friend familiar with this authentic Asian cuisine.